guaran-ia/guarani-data/README.md

 # guarani-data
-PRIVATE REPO WITH CLOSED DATA FROM SPL: A dedicated repository to store, document, and manage Guarani language corpora and other datasets.
+A dedicated repository to store, document, and manage OPEN Guarani language corpora and other datasets.